jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 > ##### What if?
 >
 > What happens if there are 100 customers?
 What about 1000?
 Or, what if we have 100,000 customers?
-> Some real world services have millions of customers.
+> Some real world applications have millions of customers.
 > How many **SELECT** statements would be emitted to fetch customer and address information?
 {: .block-warning }

 This is a well-known problem known as the **N+1 problem**.
-Initially, one **SELECT** statement is emitted to loads the result collection of parent objects.
+Initially, one **SELECT** statement is emitted to load the result collection of parent objects.
 Then, for each parent object, an additional **SELECT** is emitted to load attributes of each related child object.
 Consequently, for N parent objects, we would have **N + 1 SELECT** statements.